The Salty Bible

 Mainly used for box sets where each disc represents a different album or named collection of tracks.
 For example the Grand Theft Auto: San Andreas Official Soundtrack - Box Set release with each disc representing a radio station. |

-DISCTOTAL |
+DISCTOTALTOTALDISCS |

 Album scoped, single-valued

-Total number of discs in the release, not padded. |
+Total number of discs in the release, not padded.
+Either one of these tags is fine, ideally both for compatibility and consistency as some taggers also always write both. |

 GENRE |